 On a 2004 trip to Zambia, my brother (Jim) and I stayed at the Vuyatela Lodge in the Djuma Game Reserve.
 One of the options there was an ultra-light ride.
 Oh, boy!
 I signed up!
-(Photo of me buckling in taken by Jim.)
+(Photo taken by Jim.)

 The ride lasted only 15 minutes.
 We (pilot John and I) circled around, banking left and right to get extra-good views.
 Sometimes we were only six feet off the ground.
 We saw an estimated thousand cape buffalo grazing lazily below us.
 We saw elephants.
 We saw puku and wart hogs.
 We saw an eagle's nest with a little baby eagle inside.
 Then we flew along the river directly in front of the lodge.

 On my brother's (Jim's) and my 1998 canoe trip down the Zambezi River (on the north border of Zimbabwe), we had lots of thrilling experiences.
 It was a three-day adventure of paddling during a day, then staying next to the river at a tented camp set up just for our group of 6 (plus guides and camp crew).
 After each stay, the crew tore down the camp completely and moved it by truck to our next destination.
-(Source of representative photo.)
+(Photo: Internet.)

 One of our guides got out of his canoe and maneuvered by hand one of the tourist canoes past the point of danger.
 Then he did it for the next canoe.
 Ours was the last canoe and he guided us slowly and carefully past the stream.

 There were no attacks, but there sure was a lot of adrenaline flowing.
-I think in every one of us!
+At least in us!
 Very thrilling!